ansommer/startup/notes.md

 Honestly this was a awkward middle step.
 I wanted to get it to where everything was 100% working and I started trying to implement an API before I realized that wasn't part of thus deliverable and I still don't have all the tools/knowledge for that...
 So I hope that I did this deliverable correctly....
 I basically just tried to get everything working up to the point of where I would need a backend.
 For example, you can like a post but there's not a way for the post to keep the likes across different users.

+## Service
+I ran into a lot of problems trying to use one api.
+The key was just to give up on that api and just try a different one.
+Worked great! way easier!
+Anyway it's basically just using the endpoints to make things work rather than internally.

 ## Database
 Things to get it working: